ghimiresunil/Object-Tracker-Using-Yolo-Neural-Network/README.md

   * Anaconda
   * Computer Vision Library: YOLO

+That’s all.<br>
-That’s all.
-Hope you got idea on real time face detection in webcam using Modified Yolo Neural Network.
+Hope you got idea on real time object detection using Modified Yolo Neural Network. <br>
-You may be interested to read see yourself in Tracking Object using Yolo Neural Network Thanks for reading.
+You may be interested to read see yourself in Tracking Object using Yolo Neural Network. <br>
+Thanks for reading.